dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 * `declareState(count * 2);`: Declares a reactive derived state doubleCount that is always double the value of count.
 * `declareState(count)`: Binds the inner text of our el element to always display the current value of count.

-Now, let's transform this into a simple reactivity graph:
+Now, let's transform this into a simple Reactivity Graph:
 ![reactivity-graph0](../imgs/reactivity-graph0.jpeg "reactivity-graph0")

-In this graph, nodes (`count`, `doubleCount`, and `div: first-el`) represent our states and UI element and edges signify the dependencies between them, which will be:
+In this graph, nodes (`count`, `doubleCount`, and `div: first-el`) represent our states and UI element, and edges signify the dependencies between them, which would be:
 1. When `count` changes, `doubleCount` re-calculates **ONCE**
 2. When `count` changes, `first-el` re-renders innerText **ONCE**

-Put them in a table:
+Putting them in a table:

 | state | target |
 | --- | --- |
 | count | doubleCount |
 |       | first-el |

-Visualization will be like:
+Which could be visualized like this:

 ![reactivity-graph0-count](../imgs/reactivity-graph0-count.gif "reactivity-graph0-count")